fedor28/Image_Quality_Assesment/README.md

 You can use [creating_database.ipynb](https://github.com/fedor28/Image_Quality_Assesment/blob/main/regression_task/creating_database.ipynb) for creating your self-made dataset.

-For example if you want apply other distortions, you can download the initial images [here](), add your changes in creating_database.ipynb and run it.
+For example, if you want to apply other distortions, you can download the initial images [here](), add your changes in creating_database.ipynb and run it.